Óscar Tabárez: 2018 FIFA World Cup

 Tabárez arrived to his fourth World Cup as the oldest manager at the tournament.
 With his appearance, he became tied for third-most World Cup appearances by a manager and tied for most World Cup appearances by a manager of a single national team.
 In the group stage, Uruguay defeated Egypt, winning its inaugural game for the first time since 1970.
 Uruguay the defeated Saudi Arabia to qualify for the next round for the third time in a row for the first time in World Cup history.
 Uruguay defeated Russia to win three consecutive games for the first time since 1954, and for the first time to win its group, with no goals against and no yellow or red cards.
 It was the fourth time that Uruguay advanced to the next round with Tabárez.
 Uruguay defeated Portugal and advanced to the quarterfinals to face France.
 France defeated Uruguay, and would proceed to win the World Cup.
 Tabárez became one of the national team managers with the most World Cups, and the third one representing the same team four times.

 Following the tournament, Tabárez's contract expired, and its intended renewal was initially not completed due to controversy surrounding the national federation which included the resignation of its president Wilmar Valdez.
 One friendly match in September 2018 was overseen on an interim basis by the Under-20 coach Fabián Coito; the contract was renewed a few weeks later.

 2019 Copa América

 Uruguay advanced to the next round after defeating Ecuador, a draw against Japan and a win against Chile.
 In the next round, Peru eliminated Uruguay in the penalties series.
-Tabarez reached 30 Copa America games, becoming the fourth in the list of national team managers with most games in the history of the competition.
+Tabárez reached 30 Copa America games, becoming the fourth in the list of national team managers with most games in the history of the competition.
 Uruguay ended the entire calendar year with a 13 games undefeated streak.
 The last time this had happened was in 1987.

 Dismissal

-After poor results in the 2022 FIFA World Cup qualifiers, Tabárez was fired on 19 November 2021, ending 15 years as coach of the Uruguay national football team.
+After poor results in the 2022 FIFA World Cup qualifiers, Tabárez was fired on 19 November 2021, ending 15 years as coach of Uruguay.